grycap/scar/README.md

 1. Create a Lambda function to execute a container (out of a Docker image that is stored in Docker Hub).

-In these examples the popular [chuanwen/cowsay](https://hub.docker.com/r/chuanwen/cowsay/) Docker image in Docker Hub will be employed:
+In these examples the [grycap/cowsay](https://hub.docker.com/r/grycap/cowsay/) Docker image in Docker Hub will be employed:
 ```
-scar init -n lambda-docker-cowsay -m 128 -t 300 chuanwen/cowsay
+scar init -n lambda-docker-cowsay -m 128 -t 300 grycap/cowsay
 ```
 Notice that the memory and time limits for the Lambda function can be specified.
 Further information is available in the help:
 ```